yao-creative/yiyaotan-site/content/blog/ee/invariants.md

 32. **The act of "figuring out" and "doing" what is right is more important than "being" the one who was right.** --> if you find a colleague who always cares about figuring out and doing, every argument will eventually lead to similar or better outcomes/conclusions as a combination of two opinions.

+33. **Be prepared, fortune favors the prepared** Luck is when opportunity meets the actor's ability to seize it.

 ## Invariants in Life: